 Government Supported Reviews

-The FTSE Women Leaders Review is an independent, business-led framework supported by the Government, which sets recommendations for Britain’s largest companies to improve women’s representation on Boards and leadership positions.
-The recommendation of this review is that by 2025 40% of board positions should be held by women.
-The FTSE 350 has increased from 23% in 2016 to 37.6% in 2021.
+The FTSE Women Leaders Review is an independent, business-led framework supported by the government that sets recommendations for Britain’s largest companies to improve women’s representation on boards and leadership positions.
+This review recommends that by 2025, 40% of board positions should be held by women.
+The FTSE 100, FTSE 250, and FTSE 350 have all reached this target.

-The Parker Review is an independent review that considers how to improve the ethnic and cultural diversity of UK boards, to better reflect their employee base and the communities they serve.
-The core recommendation was for UK organisations to commit to “One by 21” – at least one director from a minority ethnic background by December 2021.
-The good news is that the target has nearly been met.
-By the end of 2021, 89 FTSE 100 companies had at least one director from an ethnic minority group.
-In addition, the Parker Review set a target for FTSE 250 companies to have a minority ethnic group director on their boards by December 2024.
-Good progress has also been made here, particularly over the last two years, with 55% already meeting the target.
+The Parker Review is an independent review that evaluates how to improve the ethnic and cultural diversity of UK boards to reflect better their employee base and the communities they serve.
+The core recommendation was for UK organisations to commit to “One by 21” – FTSE 100 boards to have at least one director from a minority ethnic background by December 2021.
+The good news is that the target has nearly been achieved.
+The 2024 report showed that 96 FTSE 100 companies had at least one director from an ethnic minority group.

 Recognition that a diverse board is a successful board